gardener/gardener/docs/api-reference/core.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>MaxSurge is maximum number of VMs that are created during an update.</p>
+<p>MaxSurge is maximum number of machines that are created during an update.
+This value is divided by the number of configured zones for a fair distribution.</p>
 </td>
 </tr>
 <tr>